 have complex needs or trauma; means that the programme's impacts are often very difficult to reliably observe and record.

-The report also introduces different areas of appropriate research; such as 'Developmental Relationships' and 'Affective Neuroscience';
+The report, which can be downloaded here, also introduces different areas of appropriate research such as 'Developmental Relationships'

-enabling Wishing Well to frame their outcomes through the lens of well-established psychological theories and frameworks.
+and 'Affective Neuroscience', enabling Wishing Well to frame their outcomes through the lens of well-established psychological

 safely in such an emotionally fragile environment-a profoundly important skill set not related to musicianship at all-and we've consequently supported Wishing Well through the development of a ‘Competency Framework’ to articulate these important; but very often subtle;